knightbeat/wso2_apim_cicd/README.md

 #### Jenkins Server
 1. Login to the jenkins server.
 You might have to create a user if this is the first time.
 2. Install [npm and nodejs plugins](https://wiki.jenkins.io/display/JENKINS/NodeJS+Plugin)
 and [Newman](https://learning.getpostman.com/docs/postman/collection-runs/integration-with-jenkins/#installation) globally in your Jenkins server.
+Same way you need to install maven which allows maven artifacts to be build and deploy
 ![Jenkins nodejs and newman config](images/jenkins-nodejs-newman-config.png) Newman is used to run the tests I have created using PostMan.
 The test script can be found [here](apim_artifacts/test_script.postman_collection.json).
 3. Download and configure [WSO2 API Controller](https://wso2.com/api-management/tooling/) to the Jenkins server and the developer machines.